cathugger/mkp224o/README.md

 I highly recommend reading [OPTIMISATION.txt][OPTIMISATION] for performance-related tips.

+### Nix
+You can access this software via nix flakes by running `nix run github:JonathanLorimer/mkp224o.nix`

 ### FAQ and other useful info

 * How do I generate address?